 My Scar 2 Months Post Knee Replacement

 What a difference!
-I began with a swollen knee and staples holding my leg together.
-2 weeks later my staples were removed and 8 weeks later a very fine line marks the area I was cut open.
+I began with a swollen knee and staples holding my knee together.
+2 weeks later my staples were removed and 8 weeks later a very fine line marks the area where I was cut open.